rastislavelias/mini-resource-library/README.md

 ## Features

+- Production authentication with Clerk
-- Sign in and sign up with Clerk
+- Sign in and sign up with Google
 - Private resources per user
 - Create, edit, and delete resources
 - Create and manage categories